Fundamentalist Christians form the conservative wing of

 of the Bible and in historical beliefs held by the Protestant wing of Christianity.
 They interpret most biblical passages literally.
 They view the Bible

 as the Word of God fully applicable to present day situations.
 Even though much of the Bible was written by authors in a pre-scientific tribal culture, fundamentalists believe that its passages on same-gender behavior are accurate because God inspired its authors and preserved them from all error.
-Also, God's teachings on moality do not change.
+Also, they believe that God's teachings on morality do not change.

 Many believe that:

-Whether a sexual act is a sin or not is largely defined by the act itself. e.g. all
+Whether a sexual act is a sin or not is largely defined by the act itself.
+That is, all

 homosexual activity is inherently sinful, irrespective of the